Pulse Brain · Growing Health Evidence Index

 Summary

-This paper, published in Food Science & Nutrition (2020), reviews and compares the omega-3 fatty acid composition of beef from grass-fed and conventionally managed cattle.
-The evidence base generally indicates that grass-fed beef contains higher concentrations of omega-3 fatty acids and a more favourable omega-6:omega-3 ratio than grain-fed counterparts, though absolute differences may be modest relative to total dietary omega-3 intake.
-The study contributes to the broader literature on how livestock feeding systems influence the nutritional quality of red meat.
+This 2020 narrative review in Food Science & Nutrition synthesises evidence comparing the omega-3 fatty acid content of grass-fed and conventionally reared beef.
+The paper reports that grass-fed beef generally contains higher concentrations of omega-3 PUFAs and exhibits a more favourable omega-6:omega-3 ratio than grain-fed beef, though the absolute differences may be modest when considered within the context of total dietary omega-3 intake.
+The work contributes to the nutritional characterisation of beef from different production systems.

 Key measures